grover/uMDNS/CONTRIBUTING.md

 ## Pull Request Process

 1. Ensure that your changes build with Travis CI.
-2. Update the [docs/README.md](docs/README.md) with details of changes to the interface.
+2. Update the documentation in [docs/][1] with details of changes to the interface.
-3. Ensure that you've added yourself to the [CONTRIBUTORS](CONTRIBUTORS.md) file.
+3. Ensure that you've added yourself to the [CONTRIBUTORS][2] file.
 3. Your Pull Request will be signed-off and merged by one of the team members.

 ## Code of Conduct